-The City/Parish typically submits Municipal Water Pollution Prevention (MWPP) Environmental Audit Reports for the North, South, and Central WWTPs once a year to LDEQ.
-These reports contain an evaluation and rating for influent loadings, plant performance, overflows and bypasses, treatment plant age, sludge disposal, new development in collection system, and operator certification training for the North, South and Central WWTPs.
+The City/Parish typically submits Municipal Water Pollution Prevention (MWPP) Environmental Audit Reports for the North and South WWTPs once a year to LDEQ.
+These reports contain an evaluation and rating for influent loadings, plant performance, overflows and bypasses, treatment plant age, sludge disposal, new development in collection system, and operator certification training for the North and South WWTPs.
 The MWPP audit rates the treatment plants on the aforementioned factors annually starting and are submitted annually the year following the effective date of NPDES permits.
-The actions that will be taken to maintain compliance and prevent effluent violations are typically presented in MWPP resolutions, which were last submitted along with the audit on June 25, 2018.
+The actions that will be taken to maintain compliance and prevent effluent violations are typically presented in MWPP resolutions.